rertyy/interpreters/notes.md

 ### Recursive Descent (Parsing into Parse Tree)

+See the (pseudo)-BNF in include/Parser.h

 * In `Parser.cpp`, start by parsing the lowest precedence operator before recursively parsing into the remaining operators.
 * With the BNF grammar, basically one function per grammar rule.
 * Call the lowest precedence first (comma operator, then assignment, then equality, etc.)
+* For loop can be desugared to while loop by doing while, then increment, then body

 ### Interpreter (Evaluation)

-* Dangling else problem
+* Dangling else problem resolved using most recent if statement

 # CPP Notes

-Since I primarily did this to learn C++ and I didn't want to just copy-paste code if it's Java, and C++ is similar to Java.

-* TODO: refactor uses of `std::string` to `std::string_view` to get rid of temporary object copying accordingly
-* TODO: `std::string_view` is a non-owning view of a string, so it's not a drop-in replacement for `std::string`
 * TODO: Refactor `match` and `consume` functions
+* TODO: implement break
+* TODO: do I really need to throw `std::shared_ptr` everywhere?
 * TODO: add utils namespace to `utils` methods
+* TODO: I recall having problems with templates for Visitor and Expr, not sure if it makes sense to be added back

 * To build: https://stackoverflow.com/a/7859663
     1. cd build